IanBoyanZhang/MasteringRTOS/README.md

 All these software subsystems support signaling hence can be used in synchronization purpose

+## Interrupt Safe APIs and Task Yielding

+FreeRTOS APIs which don't end with the word "FromISR" are called as interrupt unsafe APIs

+**These APIs should not be called from an ISR

+e.g.

+- xTaskCreate()
+- xQueueSend()
+- xQueueReceive()

+etc

 ## References

 [FreeRTOS source code reading notes (CHN)](https://my.oschina.net/u/3699634/blog/1544909)